-Welcome to the 28th Annual Festival Regatta brought to you by the members of the Merrimac River Rowing Association.
+Welcome to the 31st Annual Festival Regatta brought to you by the members of the Merrimac River Rowing Association.
 The MRRA is very proud of this fun day of 6-lane sprint racing on the scenic and historic Merrimac River in Lowell, Massachusetts.
-This regatta features about 30+ events for the full range of age and boat classes and is being run in conjunction with the Lawrence Celebration Regatta the day before.
+This regatta features about 30+ events for the full range of age and boat classes.